browserengineering/book/book/http.md

 Exercises
 =========

-*HTTP/1.1:* Along with `Host`, send the `Connection` header in the `request` function with the value `close`.
+*HTTP/1.1*.
+Along with `Host`, send the `Connection` header in the `request` function with the value `close`.
 Your browser can now declare that it is using `HTTP/1.1`.
 Also add a `User-Agent` header.
 Its value can be whatever you want---it identifies your browser to the host.
 Make it easy to add further headers in the future.

-*File URLs*: Add support for the `file` scheme, which allows the browser to open local files.
+*File URLs*.
+Add support for the `file` scheme, which allows the browser to open local files.
 For example, `file:///path/goes/here` should refer to the file on your computer at location `/path/goes/here`.
 Also make it so that, if your browser is started without a URL being given, some specific file on your computer is opened.
 You can use that file for quick testing.

-*data: scheme:* Yet another scheme is *data*, which allows inlining HTML content into the URL itself.
+*`data:` scheme*.
+Yet another scheme is `data`, which allows inlining HTML content into the URL itself.
 Try navigating to `data:text/html,Hello world!` in a real browser to see what happens.
 Add support for this scheme to your browser.
-The *data* scheme is especially convenient for making tests without having to put them in separate files.
+The `data` scheme is especially convenient for making tests without having to put them in separate files.

-*Entities:* Implement support for the less-than (`&lt;`) and greater-than (`&gt;`) entities.
+*Entities*.
+Implement support for the less-than (`&lt;`) and greater-than (`&gt;`) entities.
 These should be printed as `<` and `>`, respectively.
 For example, if the HTML response was `&lt;div&gt;`, the `show` method of your browser should print `<div>`.
 Entities allow web pages to include these special characters without the browser interpreting them as tags.

-*view-source:* Add support for the `view-source` scheme; navigating to `view-source:http://example.org/` should shows HTML source instead of the rendered page.
+*view-source*.
+Add support for the `view-source` scheme; navigating to `view-source:http://example.org/` should show the HTML source instead of the rendered page.
 Add support for this scheme.
 Your browser should print the entire HTML file as if it was text.
 You'll want to have also implemented the entities exercise.

-*Keep-alive:* Implement the HTTP/1.1 exercise; however, do not send the `Connection: close` header.
+*Keep-alive*.
+Implement the HTTP/1.1 exercise; however, do not send the `Connection: close` header.
 Instead, when reading the body from the socket, only read as many bytes as given in the `Content-Length` header and don't close the socket afterwards.
 Instead, save the